panda-official/TimeSwipe/doc/firmware/README.md

   JSON event;
   - `CJSONEvCP` - is a template for creating an event source with a connection point inside for the event subscribers.

+## Misc

+Miscellaneous module currenly only includes *moving average* implementation with calculation of *standard deviation*.